Sanlokii/CTF-write-ups/EZ-CTF/Mario-bros.md

 For this challenge, you need to connect to the remote server on port 7777.

-Once connected, we are on a bash shell with the return command `Are you root?`
+Once connected, we are on a bash shell with the return: `Are you root?`

 Sending a single value or command closes the shell and the connection to the server.